commercetools/sphere-node-product-csv-sync/README.md

 ## Template

-Using this subcommand, you can generate a CSV template (does only contain the header row) for a specific product type in your project
+Using this subcommand, you can generate a CSV template (does only contain the header row) for product types.
+With `--all` a combined template for all product types will be generated.
+If you leave this options out, you will be ask for which product type to generate the template.

 ### Usage